Must try food and drinks in Istria

 They are a testament to the creativity and diversity of Istrian desserts, offering a delightful combination of flavors and textures.

-Must Try Drinks in Istria
+Must try drinks in Istria

 Through drinking Istria’s signature beverages, you can definitely taste the interesting past and tradition of the region.
 The iconic Pašareta takes you back to your carefree childhood days, and the indigenous wines tell a story of the area’s unique terroir and winemaking tradition.